Empower Research Lab

-This research examines collective contexts where data tracking and sensemaking practices may be socially motivated, collaboratively conducted, or otherwise extend beyond the single-user assumptions of typical personal informatics tools.
-Given graphical metaphors can be more familiar, relatable, and therefore meaningful to users as well as provide privacy-sensitive abstraction of data, we are also designing media representations for personal devices and public displays to explore questions around flexible interpretation, social connectedness, and data ephemerality.
+This research works to develop "interpersonal informatics" tools where data collection and sensemaking practices may be influenced by social factors, carried out collaboratively, or go beyond the conventional assumptions of individual-oriented self-tracking tools.
+Further recognizing that graphical metaphors can be more intuitive, relatable, and meaningful to users as well as provide privacy-sensitive abstractions of data, we are also designing novel visualizations for personal and public informatics displays to explore questions around flexible interpretation, social connectedness, and data ephemerality.

 Pape Sow Traoré, Elizabeth L. Murnane